 While offering no directional signals on its own, its true power lies in its role as a master context tool for robust trading systems.
 By learning how to use the indicator in trading, a trader can better anticipate explosive breakouts and define clear entry points and exit points.

-This guide has provided the foundational knowledge.
-The next step is to apply it.
 Add the indicator to your charts, test the strategies discussed, and learn to respect the rhythm of volatility.
-To continue the journey, explore more guides in our best technical indicators category right here on Piprider.
+To continue the journey, explore more guides in our best technical indicators and Learn Forex category right here on Piprider.